Local explosions and extinction in continuous-state branching processes with logistic competition: One-dimensional diffusions on and Siegmund duality

-A sketch of proof of the next theorem was provided by Cox and R\"osler in \cite[Theorem 5]{MR724061} in the case of the boundary $0$ instantaneously reflecting.
+A sketch of proof of the next theorem was provided by Cox and R\"osler in \cite[Theorem 5]{MR724061}.
 Their proof relied on scaling limits of birth-death processes.
 We provide an alternative proof and complete Cox and R\"osler's theorem by considering also the framework of attracting, natural, exit or entrance boundaries.
-We refer also the reader to Liggett \cite[Chapter II, Section 3]{MR2108619}, Kolokol'tsov \cite{MR2858558} and Assiotis et al. \cite[Lemma 2.2]{Assiotis2019} for some works on Siegmund duality.
+We refer also the reader to Liggett \cite[Chapter II, Section 3]{MR2108619}, Kolokol'tsov \cite{MR2858558} and Assiotis et al. \cite[Lemma 2.2]{Assiotis2019} for works on Siegmund duality.